PolarBears-studio/player-controller/docs/index.md

 * Crouch jumps!

 ## Requirements
-C# 4.4 ect.
+C# 4.4

 ## Getting Started
-See the Tutorials page to get started using this Addon.
+See the Tutorials page to get started using this addon.